-In Years 7 and 8, all students spend four lessons per week in each core subject, ensuring they have a solid foundation of skills and knowledge in literacy, numeracy and science that will ensure that they thrive in all other subjects.
+In years 7 to 9, all students spend four lessons per week in each core subject, ensuring they have a solid foundation of skills and knowledge in literacy, numeracy and science that will ensure that they thrive in all other subjects.
 A range of subjects are offered so that students can access a diverse array of qualifications later in their education, to give them the best opportunities to achieve whatever career pathway they choose.

 All students learn both French and Spanish.

-Preparing for Year 7 and 8 – careers guidance and transition
+Preparing for years 7 to 9 – careers guidance and transition

 A smooth transition to secondary school for all students is vital to their success in their studies.
 Therefore, additional staffing time and leadership roles are allocated to this area of the curriculum; strong strategic leadership results in a highly effective transition into Walton for all students.